 When you roll, there’s just one Jiu-Jitsu for beginners rules to follow – Tap!
 If you feel discomfort, tap.
 If you’re unsure what is going on, tap.
 When you feel too tired to move, tap.
 Whatever happens, do not be stubborn!
 It is not only going to get you hurt, you won’t actually learn anything by trying to hold on for dear life.
 You’ll try, that’s for sure, but be the smart one and accept that it doesn’t work.
 So instead of doing it all over again, go for smart survival.
 FIght back as long as you can, but tap once there are no more options.
 You’re going to tap anyway, this is just the most painless way.

 The last crucial tip for beginners is to find a way to fall in love with drills.
 Nothing is going to get you through your first month of Jiu-Jitsu like constant drilling.
 While you might have difficulties with more complex moves in class or doing anything meaningful in rolling, you can hardly go wrong with drills.
 Drills usually focus on very specific movements of parts of techniques that are crucial.
 Do them over and over again, do one rep more than what your instructor asks.
-Do them right and you’ll be well on your way to understand just what is going on when slap and bump every other night.
+Do them right and you’ll be well on your way to understanding just what is going on when slapping and bumping every other night.